faithcure/nuke_node_operator/README.md

 ### Node Operator [Spread Sheet] Specifications:

 NODE SETTINGS TAB
--Change the values of all or selected Nodes knobs at once.
+- Change the values of all or selected Nodes knobs at once.
--Set labels and colors of all or selected Nodes at once.
+- Set labels and colors of all or selected Nodes at once.
--Listing the selected Nodes in order and making the desired settings in the table.
+- Listing the selected Nodes in order and making the desired settings in the table.
-Ability to quickly reach the Node(s) sought in a corrupted or complex flow.
+- Ability to quickly reach the Node(s) sought in a corrupted or complex flow.
-Simple Node search/filter feature.
+- Simple Node search/filter feature.

 ----
 READ NODE TAB
-Changing settings specific to Read Nodes only.
+- Changing settings specific to Read Nodes only.
-Ability to change the values of all or selected Read Nodes at once.
+- Ability to change the values of all or selected Read Nodes at once.
-The ability to see the metadata of sequences or encodes (Resolution, Size, Created Date-Time, ifLocalized, extension, etc.) and explore.
+- The ability to see the metadata of sequences or encodes (Resolution, Size, Created Date-Time, ifLocalized, extension, etc.) and explore.
-Check Warning of the all Nodes.
+- Check Warning of the all Nodes.
 [Dir Check]

 ----
 WRITE NODE TAB
-Comprehensive Write node creation capability.
+- Comprehensive Write node creation capability.
-Creating a write node suitable for the set project or your own pipeline.
+- Creating a write node suitable for the set project or your own pipeline.
-Ability to create write nodes for Mattes.
+- Ability to create write nodes for Mattes.
-Personal write node creation feature.
+- Personal write node creation feature.
-Ability to navigate to the selected Write node directory.
+- Ability to navigate to the selected Write node directory.

 -----
 EXPRESSIONS AND GENERAL INFO TAB
-Ready to use animation expressions.
-[TCL Expressions] Displaying features such as node count, read-write number indicator, project path, project name etc...
+- Ready to use animation expressions.
+[TCL Expressions]
+- Displaying features such as node count, read-write number indicator, project path, project name etc...
-See performance profiling features such as processor and ram to use.
+- See performance profiling features such as processor and ram to use.
-Performance timers features.
+- Performance timers features.

 ... and more to be published very soon.
 I will also consider any requests you want to add.